Creating Food Memories by Aroma

 Since the impetus of this blog is about food memories, I will give a brief synopsis of some of the researched benefits of apples.

 I laughed as I researched nutrition facts about crabapples (Nutrient Data).
 USDA data states that 1 cup has 83 calories and 22 grams of carbohydrates!
 I dare anyone to try to eat 1 cup of these super-tart little apples.
 Kind of hilarious.

 “An apple a day keeps the doctor away” maybe shouldn’t be just an urban legend.
 A long list of health benefits of apples likely keeps you from getting ill, from improving cholesterol to reducing cancer risk.
 (3)

 Intriguingly, apples both reduce the “bad” cholesterol and improve the “good” cholesterol.
 They have antimicrobial properties and can reduce oral bacterial content by as much as 80%.

 Apples boost immune response, and have antibacterial properties, so much so that they may help fight influenza.
 (4)

 Apples may help keep the oncologist away.
 Research shows that eating at least an apple a day reduces the risk of oral, pharyngeal, ovarian, colon, and breast cancer.
 (5)

 Maybe the grizzly bears in my parent’s yard know something we don’t.

-A recent study found that crabapple leaves further confirms that crabapples have strong anti-cancer properties.
-(6) A substance called dihydrochalsones from crabapples “red splendor” variety exert both strong antioxidant and anticancer effects.
+A recent study found that crabapple leaves further confirm that crabapples have strong anti-cancer properties.
+(6) A substance called dihydrochalcones from crabapple’s “red splendor” variety exerts both strong antioxidant and anticancer effects.